Assignment Writer

 Financial/Material Abuse

-Unauthorized use of someone’s money or belongings, including theft, fraud, and coercion.
+Unauthorized use of someone’s money or belongings:

 Modern Slavery